aleph2c/miros/doc/zero_to_one.rst

    When Spike finally finds Tara he asks her what she learned.
-Bubbling with excitement, she tells him about where the bartender said to take the event, to which he always says, "great I'll meet you there, but first I want to have a drink."
+Bubbling with excitement, she tells him about where the bartender said to take the event, to which he always says, "great I'll meet you there, but first I want to have a drink here."
 Tara takes the event and makes her way to the location that the bartender told her about.
    </p>